 - run a test on the basket summary page or any step of the checkout if the amount in the basket exceeds a certain sum

 - test the template of your search results pages when your internal engine returns no result…

 In order to set up this kind of targeting, you use the criterion of targeting by code referring to the names of the variables defined in the tagging plan provided by your tag management solution.
 Here is an example, based on the data layer of the Tag Commander:

 In this example, the test targets the basket page of the e-retailer with a first URL criterion.
 A second criterion limits the test to basket pages for an amount less than EUR 50, using the variable here named tc_vars[“order_amount_ati_without_sf”] which contains the information of the amount in the basket.
 Google Tag Manager has a similar data layer system that allows you to do the same.
 The syntax for accessing information will just be different, example: dataLayer[“variable_name”]); dataLayer is the default variable name created by Google Tag Manager.

-For example, the e-retailer Conrad.fr recently conducted a campaign to customise its conversion tunnel with AB Tasty only for users for whom the basket amount was less than a certain amount.
-For these users, Conrad.fr showed an incentive to transcend this level (surprise gift from a EUR 50 purchase).
+For example, the e-retailer Conrad.fr recently conducted a campaign to customize its conversion tunnel with AB Tasty only for users for whom the basket amount was less than a certain amount.
+For these users, Conrad.fr showed an incentive to transcend this level (surprise gift from an EUR 50 purchase).